The different insurance contracts and financial investments

 The different insurance contracts

 There are two main categories of insurance: those covering an individual and those covering property.
 However, it is also possible to take out several insurances in the same contract.
-This is known as “multi-risk” insurance.
+This is known as "multi-risk" insurance.
 Damage insurance provides compensation in the event of a claim.
 It includes both liability protection (civil liability, family civil liability or professional liability insurance) and property protection (damage to the vehicle, protection of movable or immovable property).
 For example, in the event of a road accident, it guarantees, among other things, compensation for damage to the car and is therefore necessary even if, in most cases, it is not compulsory.
 This is particularly the case with pension provision.
 There are two levels of damage cover: collision damage cover (enabling an insured to receive compensation in the event of an at-fault accident with the presence of an identifiable third party) and all-accident damage cover (enabling an insured to receive compensation in the event of an at-fault accident even in the absence of a third party).
+Secondly, personal insurance is intended to cover risks relating to individuals such as personal injury, illness, death or disability.
+A distinction is made between provident insurance (loan guarantee, daily allowances, education allowance, etc.) and health insurance, which is subdivided into two distinct categories: compulsory insurance (social security) and supplementary insurance (mutual insurance companies, insurers, etc.).
+Personal insurance can be taken out either individually or collectively.
+Some contracts allow the constitution and payment of savings in the form of capital or annuities.
+This is notably the case with life insurance.

 The different types of financial investments